Skip to content

 Create a connection to the Nominal platform.

 base_url: The URL of the Nominal API platform, e.g. "https://api.gov.nominal.io/api". token: An API token to authenticate with.
-By default, the token will be looked up in ~/.nominal.yml. trust_store_path: path to a trust store CA root file to initiate SSL connections.
-If not provided, certifi's trust store is used.
+If None, the token will be looked up in ~/.nominal.yml. trust_store_path: path to a trust store CA root file to initiate SSL connections.
+If not provided, certifi's trust store is used. connect_timeout: Timeout for any single request to the Nominal API. workspace_rid: The workspace RID to use for all API calls that require it.
+If not provided, the default workspace will be used (if one is configured for the tenant).

 create_asset ¤